Skip to content

 • Delegation: Since the tasks are factored, we can assign subtasks to different agents who can work on them independently.
 This involves providing clear instructions and expected outcomes for each agent.
 For example, different agents (summarizers) can be assigned specific chapters to summarize.
 These agents can further delegate the task of summarizing to sub-agents who focus on individual pages or paragraphs.
 Each agent works independently, focusing solely on their part without needing to understand the entire book.

 • Meta-reasoning: Factored cognition also involves applying this thinking to the decomposition process itself.
 If tasks can be factored into independently solvable sub-tasks, then factoring itself can be thought of as a task that can be factored.
-This involves reasoning about the decomposition process itself.
 This involves reasoning about the decomposition process, learning from previous attempts, adjusting strategies, and continually improving the decomposition to ensure each sub-task is self-contained and manageable.
 Initially, humans can perform meta-reasoning by overseeing the decomposition process, deciding how to break down complex tasks, and when to stop further decomposition.
 In advanced systems, sub-agents (AI models) can also perform meta-reasoning by learning from humans and applying these strategies autonomously.

 Factored cognition is a general approach that can be used in different ways.
-Later sections will explore iterated distillation and amplification (IDA) and debate both of which use task factoring as a tool in their larger alignment approach.
+Later sections will explore iterated distillation and amplification (IDA) and debate both of which use task factoring as a tool in their larger alignment approach to AI Safety.